For free nutrition information and advice, email Pat McKay

 ONIONS & GARLIC: They contain disulfides, sulfur compounds that can cause gastrointestinal irritation to animals and harm their red blood cells.
 “One year at Passover time, I treated a dog with severe anemia,” recalls Dr. Hohenhaus.
 “It turned out she’d eaten too much of Grandma’s chopped liver, which was loaded with onions and garlic.”

-AVOCADO: The leaves, fruit, seeds and bark of avocados contain persin, which can cause vomiting and diarrhea in dogs.
+AVOCADO: The leaves, fruit, seeds and bark of avocados contain persin, which can cause vomiting and diarrhea in dogs/cats.
 Birds and rodents are especially sensitive to avocado poisoning, and can develop congestion, difficulty breathing and fluid accumulation around the heart.
 Some ingestions may even be fatal.

 YEAST DOUGH: Yeast dough can rise and cause gas to accumulate in your animal’s digestive system.
 This can be painful and can cause the stomach or intestines to rupture.